Leticia Cabezudo Sánchez is a Spanish , Flamenco,Percussive and Contemporary Dancer. She is also an absolute firework on the castanettes.

-Luisa is a founding member of Slanajayvah Danza and has regularly worked as a performer, collaborator and educator with the company in the UK and Spain.
+Luisa has worked with Slanjayvah Danza since 2004 as a performer, collaborator and educator with the company in the UK and Spain.
 Outside of that role, her professional performance experience extends to encompass a wide and varied range of dance and acting for stage, film and TV, for companies such as El Pais and Tele 5 (TV), Mariano Barroso, Jose Talavera and Flamenco Diez.

 She has taught contemporary and flamenco dance at a variety of institutes, designing and leading courses for the European Social Fund, Andalucia Council and Government Employment organisation, Teatro Mejor (Madrid), Carmen Cubillo School of Dance (Madrid), Cervantes Institute and York St John’s University.

 Dedicated to grass roots and community learning across a wide range of ages and abilities, she is currently leading a variety of workshops across Yorkshire in dance (specialising in Flamenco and Spanish Folk), culture and language.